- What Is Breast Reconstruction?

 June 11, 2012

 Any patient who undergoes removal of a part of the breast (lumpectomy or breast conservation therapy), the whole breast (mastectomy), or preventive removal of the breast (prophylactic mastectomy) is eligible for breast reconstruction.
-New medical devices and plastic surgery techniques allow Dr. Zemmel to recreate a breast at the time of mastectomy or sometime later and to correct contour abnormalities of the breasts after breast conservation treatment.
+New medical devices and plastic surgery techniques allow Dr. Zemmel and Dr. Reddy to recreate a breast at the time of mastectomy or sometime later and to correct contour abnormalities of the breasts after breast conservation treatment.
 The best candidates, however, are women who are in good health, do not smoke, and whose cancer, as far as can be determined, will be or has been removed by surgery.

 - Breast cancer stage